vsashidh/generator-wrap-bdd/README.md

 # generator-wrap-bdd
-generator to create base structure for end-user of wrap-bdd package
+generator to create base structure for end-user of wrap-bdd package.

+wrap-bdd allows for natural language testing using the cucumber-js BDD framework.

 # Install instructions
 1. Download and install nodejs